oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 }
 ```

-Second we define a constructor function with the contract calls implementation:
+Second, we define a constructor function with the contract calls implementation:

 ```typescript
 export const MyContractApi = (